 Notices - issued by the Vice-Chancellor, University Council, Registrary, or other authorised bodies.
 Used for a variety of purposes, from the announcement of a ballot or University-wide consultation, to the arrangements for the Honorary Degree congregation or the closure of the University Combination Room.
-Reports - usually published by the University Council and/or the General Board, but other bodies, such as Syndicates and Boards, may also publish.
-Substantive items requiring the approval of the Regent House (by Statute/Ordinance, custom, or substance) are published as Reports, and therefore are subject to Discussion by the Regent House.
+Reports - usually published by the University Council and/or the General Board, substantive items requiring the approval of the Regent House (by Statute/ Ordinance, custom, or substance) are published as Reports, and therefore are subject to Discussion by the Regent House.
 Graces - proposals put to the Regent House for approval.

 Acta - confirmation of official approval; Grace approval confirmations, congregation lists and ballot results are published here.
 Discussion information - including Discussion reports (unofficial section), timetable (Notices), and responses (Notices).
 Election notices, timetables and information - for election to University bodies such as the University Council, General Board, or Board of Scrutiny.
 Ballot and fly-sheet information - ballot information and timetables are usually published as Notices; ballot results are published in Acta; and fly-sheets are reprinted in the unofficial section in the same issue as the ballot result.
 Extraordinary issues, published outside of the advertised schedule but following the same numbering as the weekly issues, are also published occasionally during the year.
 The University's Annual Reports and Financial statements are usually published in December each year as an extraordinary issue.
-Special issues of the Reporter, including the preliminary and promulgated Roll of the Regent House, the list of University officers, members of the Faculties, Fellows of the Colleges, and members of University bodies (committees, boards, syndicates, etc.), are also published during the academic year.
+Special issues of the Reporter, including the preliminary and promulgated Roll of the Regent House, the List of Members of the Faculties, Fellows of the Colleges, and members of University bodies (committees, boards, syndicates, etc.), are also published during the academic year.